-It’s characterized by a drop in blood pressure when you try to sit or stand up after laying down for long periods.
+It’s characterized by a drop in blood pressure (and associated dizziness/lightheadedness) when you change positions quickly, usually when trying to sit or stand up after laying down for long periods.

 This article will explain how spinal cord injury can cause low blood pressure and what you can do to manage it.